IT’S TIME TO

 Homelessness

 In Snohomish County, homelessness continues to increase dramatically.
-Particularly disconcerting is that the number of people experiencing chronic homelessness has grown to account for more than 50% of all people experiencing homelessness in Snohomish County, according to the 2022 Point in Time count.
+Particularly disconcerting is the growing number of people experiencing chronic homelessness.

-Our Broadway Campus in Everett is our largest and most comprehensive location.
-While the campus has served Compass Health well over the years, its main building was designed and built more than 70 years ago for an altogether different use.
+Our Broadway Campus’ main building was designed and built more than 70 years ago for an altogether different use.
 It is no longer able to meet the growing and changing needs of the community.
-It doesn’t provide the capacity to support our array of intensive services and is impractical and too costly to refurbish.

-Given the community behavioral health workforce shortage impacting Washington state and the nation, we need facilities that are modern, purpose-built, efficient and comfortable – reflecting the dignified care provided by our skilled mental health professionals.
-This will help ensure we attract and
+Given the community behavioral health workforce shortage impacting Washington state and the nation, we need facilities that are modern and purpose-built to attract and retain talent.

 the future of behavioral healthcare with architecture, design, and function that reflect the sophistication and clinical excellence of the world-class care delivered here.